WraithGlade/WG-rainbow-vim/README.md

 ## Miscellaneous Utilities

 The Git repo also includes very small shell scripts for more easily/quickly synchronizing the Git repo's `rainbow.vim` with Vim's per-user config file directory contents.
-(Otherwise, you might be tempted to pollute Vim's config directories by placing the full Git repo there.)
+(Otherwise, one might be tempted to bloat Vim's config directories by placing the full Git repo there.)

 You don't need to concern yourself with that though if you intend to just drag and drop `rainbow.vim` to your Vim `plugin` folder.
 All these extra scripts do is perform the copying for you automatically:

 - `apply_to_Windows.bat`: copies `rainbow.vim` from the current directory to `%userprofile%\vimfiles\plugins`
 - `apply_to_Linux_etc.sh`: copies `rainbow.vim` from the current directory to `~\.vim\plugins`

+On Windows, double-clicking a Batch/CMD (`.bat`) file will run it automatically, like an installer or EXE.

 ## Extras (Bonus)